MTG/essentia/doc/sphinxdoc/models.rst

 Tempo classification (256 BPM classes, 30-286 BPM) trained on the Extended Ballroom, LMDTempo, and MTGTempo datasets.
 TempoCNN may feature square filters (``deepsquare``) or longitudinal ones (``deeptemp``) and a model size factor of 4 (``k4``) or 16 (``k16``).
-A larger model is expected to perform better at the expense of additional computational cost.
+A larger model is expected to perform better at the expense of additional computational costs.

 Models: